-Pursue the resolution of surface water drainage issues as required throughout the town, in conjunction with Uisce Eireann as appropriate.
-Changing the urban landscape to a more sustainable one that seeks to mimic the natural water balance is important for both new and existing developments.
+Pursue the resolution of surface water drainage as required throughout the town, in conjunction with Uisce Eireann as appropriate.

 Require all proposed development to provide sufficient surface water drainage facilities, including attenuation and evidence of outfall suitability and capacity, and how such water is to be sufficiently treated prior to disposal in order to prevent pollution.